ethanblake4/dart_eval/docs/performance-optimization-2026-09-16.md

 The callback changes and current allocator work pass all 817 dart_eval tests.
 Focused callback coverage includes fresh and serialized closures, captures, bound receivers, reentrancy, exceptions, and asynchronous results.
 Scoped analysis is clean.

 Register/opcode/inlining experiments are isolated from production.
 They measure source-generated workloads as well as call benchmarks, and must preserve room for future collection intrinsics.

+## Conditional register carry and remaining correctness

+The constrained allocator now carries registers into each ordinary forward branch successor with one predecessor.
+Joins and backedges still use canonical spill slots.
+An explicit operation marker prevents synthetic exception edges from inheriting registers.
+RPO positions are indexed once rather than searched repeatedly.

+The particles workload drops two static spill/reload instructions and four bytes; checkout drops three spill/reloads and eight bytes; events drops one spill/reload and two bytes.
+Other workloads are mostly unchanged.
+This is a conservative improvement, not a global register allocator.

+An additional correctness regression found while preparing callback workloads is fixed: implicit instance-field assignment now returns the boxed representation actually stored.
+Prefix and compound updates previously could try to box that value again.
+Fresh and serialized regression coverage includes fields, captures, and globals.

+The sibling control_flow_graph allocator checkpoint is `7dc5626`.
+Its twelve existing string-fixture failures reproduced exactly against the old library.
+The subsequent test refactor replaces shared mutable snapshots with independent graph/SSA/liveness/allocation assertions and executable loop cases, including zero, one, and multiple iterations.
+All 65 CFG tests now pass, with clean analysis of changed test files.